Allegations Against Foster Carers

 The Chair will notify the foster carers (if not in attendance), the child, the parents, other children in the placement or involved, other relevant agencies and the Regulatory Authority (if they do not attend the meeting) of the recommendations made at the meeting.

-In any event the meeting may wish to draw to the attention of Panel members certain areas of the foster carer's practice in need of their close consideration.
+In any event the meeting may wish to draw to the attention of Panel certain areas of the foster carer's practice that should be reviewed and considered.

 A report should be presented to the next available panel.
 The social worker preparing the report should consult with the Chair of the Panel who will advise on who should attend the Panel meeting (usually the child's social worker and the supervising social worker for the foster carers) and whether or not a special Panel meeting should be convened.